mawilms/lembas/README.md

 ## Special thanks

 I want to especially thank [@13r0ck](https://github.com/13r0ck) and [@hecrj](https://github.com/hecrj) from the [Iced zulip server](https://iced.zulipchat.com).
 Both were very helpful and their tips were essential for this app.
-I also want to thank [Thornbach](https://fungalmancy.netlify.app/) for the great icon and [Casperstorm](https://github.com/casperstorm) for his inspirational WoW plugin manager [Ajour](https://github.com/ajour/ajour)
+I also want to thank [Thornbach](https://fungalmancy.netlify.app/) for the great icon and [Casperstorm](https://github.com/casperstorm) for his great inspirational WoW plugin manager [Ajour](https://github.com/ajour/ajour).

 ## License